 One of the common mistakes that marketers make with Amazon is to approach it strictly as a direct response channel.
 Marketers who are solely concerned with common advertising key performance indicators (KPIs) such as Return-on-Ad-Spend (ROAS) and Cost-per-Action (CPA) are missing the potential of Amazon to help build lasting relationships with new and returning customers.

-While Amazon has been much maligned as helping to kill the good old days of customers returning to the same stores over and over for their purchases, the “Order Again” function is actually very powerful.
+While Amazon has been much maligned as helping to kill the good old days of customers returning to the same stores repeatedly for their purchases, the “Order Again” function is very powerful.
 And one of the first places to start is with paid search ads.
-According to a recent study, nearly 50% of Amazon customers are open to new brands or products.
+Two-thirds of respondents (66%) typically start their search for new products on Amazon.
 Owning that SERP and drawing customers in with a compelling ad, then delivering on those promises by providing excellent customer service might mean that customers stop searching–and make your business their go-to.

 Make sure there is synergy in your paid search strategy

-Recently, Google changed their sitelink extensions policy, officially allowing brands to link from their product ads to select store pages—including Amazon.
-Take advantage of this somewhat understated opportunity in 2019 because, by next year, your rivals will all know about this and you won’t have the same competitive advantage that you have right now.
+In 2019, Google changed their site link extensions policy, officially allowing brands to link from their product ads to select store pages — including Amazon.
+Take advantage of this somewhat understated opportunity because, by next year, your rivals will all know about this, and you won’t have the same competitive advantage that you have right now.

 Don’t forget that social ads can drive Amazon performance. eMarketer reports that of consumers who engage with brands on Facebook and ultimately purchase, 42% convert on Amazon.
 The cross-channel power here is undeniable.